Why I Hate Five-Star Ratings

 - Me: “I liked this thing and rated it three stars.”

 Friend: “I didn’t like this thing, so I only gave it three stars.”

-Our feelings about something are clearly not conveyed well by star ratings, and they don’t match.
-As I posited earlier, this can normalize given a large set of data, but this does not change that we have no way of knowing whether or not the underlying ratings are truly indicative of agreement.
+Our feelings about something are clearly not conveyed well by more granular ratings, and they also don’t match.
+As I posited earlier, this will normalize as data sets grow, but this does not change that we have no way of knowing whether or not the underlying ratings are truly indicative of agreement.
 Given a binary scale, however, agreement is much more clear: “We both liked this thing” or “we both disliked this thing.”